WEB-DEVELOPER-ENGINEER/alx-interview/0x0D-tree_height/README.md

 - **Sample Output:**<br>
 4

+### Explanation

-The input means that there are 5 nodes with numbers from 0 to 4, node 0 is a child of node 4, node 1 is the root, node 2 is a child of node 4, node 3 is a child of node 1, and node 4 is a child of node 1.
-To see this, let us write numbers of nodes from 0 to 4 in one line and the numbers given in the input in the second line underneath:
+The input means that there are 5 nodes with numbers from 0 to 4:
+- Node 0 is a child of node 4.
+- Node 1 is the root.
+- Node 2 is a child of node 4.
+- Node 3 is a child of node 1.
+- Node 4 is a child of node 1.

+To visualize this, let's write the numbers of nodes from 0 to 4 in one line, and the numbers given in the input in the second line underneath:
-0 1 2 3 4<br>
+0 1 2 3 4
-4 -1 4 1 1<br>
+4 -1 4 1 1

-Now we can see that the node number 1 is the root because −1 corresponds to it in the second line.
-Also, we know that nodes number 3 and number 4 are children of the root node 1.
-Also, we know that nodes number 0 and number 2 are children of node 4.
+Now we can see that node number 1 is the root because −1 corresponds to it in the second line.
+Also, nodes number 3 and number 4 are children of the root node 1.
+Also, nodes number 0 and number 2 are children of node 4.